Bill Hawkins (American football): Los Angeles Rams

 In 1990 Hawkins played in 15 games without a start.
 He was slow to recover from his knee injury which ended his 1989 season.
 He played mostly defensive tackle in the Rams "Eagle" defense, which was a pass rush scheme.
 In that role Hawkins made 9 tackles and 3 sacks, with 2 of the sacks coming against the Atlanta Falcons on December 23, 1990.
 He also batted away two passes in 1990.
-Hawkins also began pursuing a law degree in 1990.
+Hawkins also began pursuing a J.D. degree in 1990.

 Injuries and an incompatible defensive style reduced contributions in his first two seasons.
 "Bill is consistently improving", coach John Robinson said of Hawkins.
 "He came into (1991) camp really light.
 We hope he gains weight.
 His improvement has been very gradual".
 Hawkins was on injured reserve for 10 games in 1991 and played in only six games as a backup defensive end in the Rams new 4-3 pressure defensive scheme (installed by new defensive coordinator Jeff Fisher), recording 4 tackles for the season and one fumble recovery.
 Back and rib injuries were the reasons Hawkins missed time in 1991.

 With the arrival of new Head Coach Chuck Knox and yet a new defensive scheme Hawkins earned the starting right defensive end spot.
 Despite suffering a torn calf muscle on August 6, 1992, Hawkins held the starting job for the first half of the season until he injured his knee on November 8, 1992, which ended his season.
 An MRI revealed he suffered damage to the anterior cruciate ligament in his right knee and underwent major reconstructive surgery.
 In 1992, in 8 games (7 starts), Hawkins recorded 15 tackles and 2 sacks and batted down 2 passes.

 He attempted to come back from knee surgery in 1993 but failed to make the team.
 On April 27, 1993, he signed a new contract (he was a free agent) but during training camp he was cut.
 Due to injuries to other Rams defensive linemen he was activated on August 25, 1993.
-Hawkins participated in his first practice since undergoing knee surgery in November, 1992, and said his knee felt "pretty good."
+Hawkins participated in his first practice since undergoing knee surgery in November, 1992, and said his knee felt "pretty good".
 However, Hawkins' career, ended on August 31, 1993, when Chuck Knox informed him that his services were no longer required.